 The cultural half of Spanish 1B invites you to explore how diverse cultural forms have engaged with foundational moments in Spain and Spanish America.
-A one-hour weekly lecture will be followed by a one-hour seminar under the guidance of a tutor.
-Seminar actvities will include group discussion, debate and close reading.

 Independent class preparation and study are vital for all aspects of learning on the Spanish1B course.

 Entry Requirements (not applicable to Visiting Students)

 ||Other requirements|| Spanish at Grade B in Higher, A-level or equivalent.

 EITHER 70% in Foundation Spanish 2 OR 50% in Foundation Spanish 3 at the first attempt;